RedHatInsights/insights-results-aggregator/README.md

 * Unit tests that use the standard tool `go test`.
 * `go fmt` tool to check code formatting.
 That tool is run with `-s` flag to perform [following transformations](https://golang.org/cmd/gofmt/#hdr-The_simplify_command)
-* `go vet` to report likely mistakes in source code, for example suspicious constructs, such as Printf calls whose arguments do not align with the format string.
+* `go vet` to report likely mistakes in source code, for example suspicious constructs, such as `Printf` calls whose arguments do not align with the format string.
 * `golint` as a linter for all Go sources stored in this repository
 * `gocyclo` to report all functions and methods with too high cyclomatic complexity.
-The cyclomatic complexity of a function is calculated according to the following rules: 1 is the base complexity of a function +1 for each 'if', 'for', 'case', '&&' or '||' Go Report Card warns on functions with cyclomatic complexity > 9
+The cyclomatic complexity of a function is calculated according to the following rules: 1 is the base complexity of a function +1 for each `if`, `for`, `case`, `&&` or `||` Go Report Card warns on functions with cyclomatic complexity > 9
 * `goconst` to find repeated strings that could be replaced by a constant
 * `gosec` to inspect source code for security problems by scanning the Go AST
 * `ineffassign` to detect and print all ineffectual assignments in Go code